John Stamos and Caitlin McHugh Are Married

 John Stamos is officially off the market!

-The 54-year-old actor, best known for playing Uncle Jesse on Full House and Fuller House, has married his 31-year-old pregnant fiancée Caitlin McHugh, reports People.
-The pair got married on Saturday in an intimate ceremony in Los Angeles.
+The 54-year-old actor, best known for playing Uncle Jesse on Full House and Fuller House, has married his 31-year-old pregnant fiancée Caitlin McHugh on Saturday, E!
+News can confirm.

+E!
+News can report that the pair was wed in an intimate afternoon ceremony at the Little Brown Church in Studio City at 2 p.m. and then had a reception at the actor's home in Beverly Hills, Calif.

 As per photos obtained by ET, the newlyweds had a backyard reception at Stamos' home in Beverly Hills, complete with a dance floor.
 The bride wore a traditional white ballgown and Stamos opted for a tux.